Maelstromeous/k8s-cluster/README.md

 ### Installing

-If you wish to use S3 backups, first apply a secret in the format:

 Go here to install Longhorn:

-`Cluster Explorer -> Top left, select Apps & Marketplace -> Charts -> Longhorn`
+`Cluster Explorer -> Menu on the left at the bottom "Cluster Tools" -> Longhorn (Install)`

 You can pretty much use all defaults, if you have a smaller 2 worker cluster change the default storage class to use 2 replicas instead of the default 3.
 Note this means you will only be able to have a single node failure tolerance.

+You may want to give it about 5 minutes after Helm has installed it to settle down, various pods for some reason aren't ready yet.

 ### Configure Longhorn

 In order to actually use Longhorn, you need to configure it.
-It is **highly** recommended you give the [Rancher Longhorn Docs](https://rancher.com/docs/rancher/v2.5/en/longhorn/) a good read first.
+It is **highly** recommended you give the [Rancher Longhorn Docs](https://rancher.com/docs/rancher/v2.6/en/longhorn/) a good read first.
 We have already fufilled the installation requirements.

 ### Longhorn Config